Oslandia/workshop-pointcloud/en/step3/README.md

 select avg(z) from tmp;
 ```

-In these two cases, we have a mean altitude of about 1205.01 mètres for the
+In these two cases, we have a mean altitude of about 1205.01 meters for the
 patch *21761*.

 ## Minimum and maximum altitude over the layer